d3ska/d3ska.github.io/_posts/2022-07-18-general-path-of-refactoring.md

 #### Introduce

-First of all, what is refactoring?
+Firstly, what does refactoring mean?
 The definition that I personally find most suitable is:
 "It's changing the structure of code without changing observable behaviour."

 Also, what is the difference between refactoring and rewrite?